 Dengue prevention program workers not paid since four months

-The Sindh health department has failed to acquire the approval of allocation of salaries from respective authorities responsible for the assigned budget of the Dengue Prevent and Control Program (DPCP), causing the contract-based workers to be deprived of their income for the past four months.
+The Sindh health department has failed to acquire the approval of allocation of salaries from respective authorities responsible for the assigned budget of the Dengue Prevention Program Control (DPCP), causing the contract-based workers to be deprived of their income for the past four months.

 Dr Zafar Ezaz, Director Health Karachi, who was holding the position of project manager DPCP for a temporary basis, had requested the Sindh provincial secretary health to release funds as early as possible.
 However, the department could still not manage to pay the workers.